 The isolation performance of the WF-1000XM3 is decent.
 These truly wireless in-ears have an ANC feature that helps block out ambient noise.
 They’ll be a decent option for public transit, but aren’t the best option there is.
 On the upside, they’ll do a pretty good job in work environments to isolate against noise.
 They also don’t leak too much, so you’ll be able to raise your listening volume without disturbing people surrounding you.

 The ANC feature of the WF-1000XM3 is passable and does a decent job at blocking out ambient noise.
 They can be used in public transit and will fare well, but won’t block out as much noise as other in-ears because it’s hard to get an air-tight seal.
 On the upside, they are good at isolating against work environment noises like ambient chatter or the noise coming from an A/C system.
+For better isolaltion with ANC earbuds, check out the Amazon Echo Buds.

 The leakage performance is very good.
 The significant portion of the leakage is in the treble range, which means that sound leaking will be thin-sounding.
 It won’t be as full as over-ear headphones or open-back in-ears.
 Also, the leakage won’t be too loud, and you more than likely won’t bother surrounding colleagues in an office setting.